Twitter under Elon Musk: Statistics

-According to a May 2023 Pew Research survey, a majority of American users say they have taken a break from the platform in 2023, and a quarter said they were "not very or not at all likely" to continue using the platform.
+According to a May 2023 Pew Research survey, a majority of American users say they have taken a break from Twitter in 2023, and a quarter said they were "not very or not at all likely" to continue using the platform.
 Analysis conducted by research firm Sensor Tower in October 2023 found that global active daily users of X via mobile apps had steadily declined during the year after Musk acquired the company, down 16% by September 2023, while the metric showed positive growth for five other major social media platforms.
 In November 2023, it was reported X has lost 3 million monthly UK visitors, down from 26.8 million since Musk's takeover, according to Ofcom.

 Twitter revenue halved in three years, falling from a $5 billion peak in 2021, just before the acquisition, to $2.5 billion in 2024.
 These losses primarily came from the departure of advertisers, with the advertising sector falling by $2.8 billion.